Top of the Pops 2: Format

+The original format of the show consisted of various segments including "recorded for recall", which would show TOTP performances from a certain decade, "video stir" which featured a new music video from a popular artist in the charts, the "first time" would feature an artist's first TOTP appearance, "world hits" would feature a new international hit, "tomorrows hits" would feature artists who were predicted to enter the UK Top 40 the following week, and then "the original" would feature numerous performances from that week's edition of TOTP.
+The 'Top 10' singles chart and the number one single of the week would also be shown.
+This format existed until 1997, when the show format changed to only feature performances from the TOTP archive, mixed with the occasional exclusive new performance for TOTP2.

 From its debut in 1994, the show was narrated by Johnnie Walker.
-Steve Wright took over presenter duties in 1997, and hosted the show until being replaced by Mark Radcliffe in December 2009.
+Steve Wright took over narrator duties in 1997 until December 2009, when Mark Radcliffe took over presenter duties until the show's cancellation in 2017.
 To date, the presenter has never appeared in-vision, but provides voice-over commentary that introduces each performance.

-Originally, the show format consisted of archival footage apart from the last performance, which was usually a more recent performance or an exclusive performance recorded in the main Top of the Pops studio for TOTP2.
-Between 1994 and 1996 the 'Top 10' singles chart and the number one single of the week would be shown.

 For a period of time, the BBC ran a daily version of TOTP2 in which celebrities chose their favourite archive performances.
 These celebrities, typically comedians, have included Vic Reeves & Bob Mortimer, Phill Jupitus and Jack Dee.
-There has also been a number of TOTP2 specials, where a "greatest hits" show dedicated to one musician or band has aired.
+There have also been a number of TOTP2 specials, where a "greatest hits" show dedicated to one musician or band has aired.
 Examples include the Bee Gees, Elvis Presley, Shania Twain and Dionne Warwick specials which aired between 1997–2003.

 Since its debut, TOTP2 has also broadcast regular specials for certain theme nights or calendar events.
 Examples include Christmas and New Years Eve specials.

-Rest
+Hiatus

 In 2004, the controller of BBC Two, Roly Keating, announced that the programme was to be "rested".
+After the 4 June 2004 episode, the channel's only subsequent TOTP2 broadcasts for two years were Christmas specials on 24 December 2004 and 24 December 2005.

-The move was part of a format change for the main Top of the Pops programme, which saw it being moved from its BBC One Friday night primetime slot to a new slot on Sunday nights on BBC Two.
-The new format merged the Top of the Pops format of new chart performances with the TOTP2 format of archival footage.
-This format ran until Top of the Pops cancellation in July 2006.
-The last showing of TOTP2 before it was rested was the TOTP2 Christmas Special shown on 24 December 2005 on BBC Two.
+The hiatus preceded a format change for the main Top of the Pops programme, which was moved from its BBC One Friday-night primetime slot to a new slot on Sunday nights on BBC Two in 2005.
+Top of the Pops new format merged its usual format of new chart performances with the TOTP2 format of archival recordings.

-Repeats of edited episodes of TOTP2 have been shown on a number of UKTV channels from 2004 onwards, including Dave, and Yesterday.
+This Top of the Pops format ran until the show was cancelled in July 2006.